-On the iPad/iPhone the current pattern being edited is always saved in the background so changes are not lost.
-However, when a different pattern is opened or a new one is created, the current pattern needs to be saved as a WIF file.
+On the iPad/iPhone the current pattern should be saved often so that changes are not lost.
+When a different pattern is opened or a new one is created, the current pattern needs to be saved as a WIF file.